 Using a blood test and possibly a skin reaction test, your allergist will be able to see if your body views alpha-gal as a threat.
 If exposure to alpha-gal causes a histamine reaction in your blood, your allergy test to alpha-gal will show as positive.

 There’s a good chance that alpha-gal allergies don’t last forever.
 Speak to your doctor if you have a reason to suspect that you’ve been bitten by a lone star tick.
-Identifying this allergy can only help you to better adjust your diet and make lifestyle choices that will prevent a dangerous allergic reaction.
+Identifying this allergy can help you to better adjust your diet and make lifestyle choices that will prevent a dangerous allergic reaction.